JonathanJacob1809/Bank-Customer-Churn-Analysis/README.md

 **Data Analysis and Preparation**:

 1.	**Exploratory Data Analysis (EDA)**
--	Performed EDA to understand the data distribution, identify missing values, and detect any outliers.
+-	Performed EDA to understand the data distribution and identified missing values.
 This step involved visualizing data through various plots and summarizing key statistics.
 2.	**Encoding Categorical Variables**
 -	Converted categorical variables into numerical representations using techniques such as one-hot encoding or label encoding to make them suitable for machine learning algorithms.
 3.	**Splitting the Dataset**